 It's possible to drive the same distance in the same time, without cutting your top speed, but using much less fuel, chopping up to 30% off your petrol or diesel costs.
 Here are a few pointers to get you started.
 See the Drive More Efficiently guide for more:

 - Accelerate gradually without over-revving.
 Press harder on the pedal and more fuel flows.
 Get to the same speed using less power.
-Stay under 3,000 revs.
+As a very rough rule, stay under 3,000 revs.

 - Drive in the correct gear.
 Always drive in the highest gear possible without labouring the engine.